 - are the biological father of the child or the mother's husband or partner (including same sex relationships)

 - have worked continuously for their employer for 26 weeks ending with the 15th week before the baby is due or the end of the week in which the child's adopter is notified of being matched with the child

 Employees should tell their employer as soon as possible that they wish to take paternity leave, but no later than the end of the 15th week before the expected week of childbirth.
 They should say when the baby is due, if they're going to take one or two weeks off, and when they expect their paternity leave to start.
 Those who are eligible can choose to take either one week or two consecutive weeks' paid paternity leave (not odd days).
-Employees may be entitled to Statutory Paternity Pay which from April 2013 was £136.78 per week (from April 2014 the rate will increase to £138.18) or 90 per cent of your average weekly earning, if that is less.
-Employers may, however, give more and this and may form part of your terms and conditions of employment.
+Employees may be entitled to Statutory Paternity Pay which from April 2013 is £136.78 per week (from April 2014 the rate will increase to £138.18) or 90 per cent of your average weekly earning, if that is less.
+Employers may, however, give more and this may form part of your terms and conditions of employment.

 Employees will need to take their paternity leave within 56 days of the actual date of birth of the child.
 Paternity leave can not start until the birth of the baby; employees may be able to take some annual leave before.

 There is no legal right to paid time off for antenatal appointments, however, some employers may allow employees to take annual leave; or to swap shifts or make time up.
 These arrangements must be agreed with your employer in advance